 F. W. Woolworth’s Vision Of The Woolworth Building on Public Square Was Much Different

-The American Building, where the Moore store in which F. W. Woolworth once worked, had been purchased by Emily Woodruff Keep Schley back in 1871 for the purpose of providing financial support to the Henry Keep Home on Washington Street in honor of her late husband.
+The American Building, where the Moore store in which F. W. Woolworth once worked, had been purchased by Emily Woodruff Keep Schley back in 1871 to provide financial support to the Henry Keep Home on Washington Street in honor of her late husband.
 With the help of Roswell P. Flower and other notable citizens, the purchase of the building, as with the Paddock Building, too, would ensure a continual source of revenue to fund the operations of the Keep Home via rent for years to come.

-While in Watertown and attending the funeral of his former boss, F. W. Woolworth would meet with the board of trustees of the Keep estate.
-The conference lasted into the evening when, at 8 p.m., an agreement would be reached to ensure the Keep Home’s financial security for just shy of the next century.
-The Woolworth company would take lease of the property for 99 years, beginning January 1, 1917.
+While in Watertown and attending the funeral of his former boss, F. W. Woolworth met with the board of trustees of the Keep estate.
+The conference lasted into the evening when, at 8 p.m., an agreement was reached to ensure the Keep Home’s financial security for just shy of the next century.
+The Woolworth company took lease of the property for 99 years, beginning January 1, 1917.

 It became known today that the new Woolworth building to be constructed in this city will be 14 stories high, and of steel construction.
 Plans have already been drawn and the building will be erected in record time after ground is broken.
 A 14-story building will be the highest building in New York State north of the main line in the New York Central.